 - SuperPod to Devices

-5 minutes after turning on Plume Motion Detection, your list of Motion Detection Devices is populated with all the devices currently connected to your SuperPods by WiFi.
+5 minutes after turning on Sense, your list of Sense Devices is populated with all the devices currently connected to your SuperPods by Wi-Fi.

-Every time a new device connects to your network for the first time, it will also be added to the Motion detection device list if it connects to a SuperPod.
+Every time a new device connects to your network for the first time, it will also be added to the Sense Device list if it connects to a SuperPod via Wi-Fi.

-If you turn off Plume Motion Detection for at least 10 minutes and then turn it back on, the list of available Motion Detection Devices will populate again with the devices currently connected to your SuperPods.
+If you turn off Sense for at least 10 minutes and then turn it back on, the list of available Sense Devices available to detect motion will populate again with the devices currently connected to your SuperPods.
 Any devices connected to a Pod or PowerPod at this time will not be added to the list.

 We recommend grouping your devices into rooms to assist in personalizing motion detection for your home!